 - Columbia Business School

-The mentioned institutions are just some of the business schools that accept GRE General Test scores to some or all of their MBA programs.
+The mentioned institutions are just some of the business schools that accept GRE General Test scores for some or all of their MBA programs.
 Candidates can view a comprehensive list of institutions that accept GRE General Test scores sorted by each US state by visiting the ETS GRE website.

-Read more: GRE for MBA Programs
+Read more: MBA Programs that Accept GRE

-Here is a list of top law schools that accept GRE General Test scores for their JD programs :
+Here is a list of top law schools that accept GRE General Test scores for their JD programs: